nishthaverma/covid-progress/README.md

 <li> Install the necessary libraries:
 pip install pandas matplotlib scikit-learn
 <li>Run the provided code to preprocess the data, train the models, and evaluate their performance.

+<H1> Conclusion </H1>
+This project provides an analysis of vaccination data and builds predictive models to estimate the time required for countries to reach herd immunity.
+The Random Forest Regressor shows promising results, as indicated by the performance metrics and visualizations.